josephabbey/josephabbey.dev/src/content/blog/programming-humans-to-use-cheap-energy.md

 I talk about my dashboard cards specifically in my [previous post](/blog/predbat-dashboard).

+This method can also be improved using widgets for the watch companion apps ([Apple Watch](https://companion.home-assistant.io/docs/apple-watch) and [Wear OS](https://companion.home-assistant.io/docs/wear-os)) or templates for [GarminHomeAssistant](/projects/garminhomeassistant).

 ## Using Notifications

 The problem with a dashboard is that people aren't always going to be looking at it.
 It can improve behaviour if people are notified when an important change should be made.
 Here is a set of notifications that I have found useful:

-1. Large export of energy - you will always (usually) sell energy at a lower price than you buy it, so if you can use more energy instead of exporting it, you will save money.
+1. Large export of energy - you will always (usually) sell energy at a lower price than you buy it (on the Agile Octopus and Agile Octopus Outgoing Tariff), so if you can use more energy instead of exporting it, you will save money.
-2. Battery overload - if energy cannot be drawn from the battery quickly enough, to supply the load (`load - solar > battery max discharge`), then energy will be drawn from the grid, which costs money.
+2. Inverter overload - if energy cannot be converted from DC to AC, to supply the load (`load > inverter capacity`, for my case: `toaster + kettle > 3.8kW`), then energy will be drawn from the grid, which costs money.
 3. Energy is free - if energy is free, then it is a good time to use energy.
 This is especially good if you can create a calendar event for free electricity sessions, so people can plan ahead.

 Here are the corresponding Home-Assistant automations: